Sriram-Subramanian-02/bosch_hackathon/README.md

 streamlit run app.py
 ```

-## Usage
-Follow instructions in the config.py file to configure the application (e.g., Vector Database connection details).
-Run the main script (e.g., main.py) to start the application.
-Interact with the application through the provided chat interface.

 ## License
 This project is licensed under the [License Name] license.
 See the LICENSE file for details.